DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation.md

 </div>
 <div class="tab-content">

-1. Open the Codex Desktop App and sign in.
+1. Close both Docker and Codex Desktop apps.
+Then, open the Docker app first, wait until it is ready, and then open the Codex Desktop App.

 2. Click the "folder" icon right below the chat box and select "Add new project/Use an existing folder".
 In the pop-up, select the `mdo_agent_work/results` folder.